openedx/edx-documentation/en_us/data/source/internal_data_formats/discussion_data.rst

   ],
-  "body": "I'm hoping this Demonstration course will help me figure out how to take the course I registered for.
+  "body": "I'm hoping this Demonstration course will help me figure out how to take the course I enrolled in.
 I am just auditing the course, but I want to benefit from it as much as possible, as I am extremely interested in it.\n",
   "course_id": "edX\/DemoX\/Demo_Course",